ministryofjustice/moj-design-system/app/views/get-started/deploying-your-prototype/README.md

 If everything has worked you should see the name of the app in the production column.

-You can check that the app has been deployed by selecting `Open app in browser`.
+You can check that the app has been deployed by selecting 'Open app'.

 You should see a screen saying 'Error: Username or password not set.
 See guidance for setting these.' instead of your prototype.
 Now follow the guidance on setting a username and password for your app.